Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: NMM bounds from constraints

 Future CMB experiments such as the Simons Observatory (SO) and CMB Stage-IV (CMB-S4) can reach $\Delta N_{{\rm eff}}<0.1$ \cite{Galitzki:2018wvp,SimonsObservatory:2019qwx} and $\Delta N_{{\rm eff}}<0.06$ \cite{CMB-S4:2016ple,Abazajian:2019eic} at $2\sigma$ C.L., respectively.
 They are plotted in Fig.~\ref{fig:NMMNeff} as dashed lines.
 The South Pole Telescope (SPT-3G) \cite{SPT-3G:2014dbx} has approximately the same sensitivity reach as SO.
 So we refer to their common limit as SO/SPT-3G.

 Low-energy elastic $\nu+e^-$ scattering data in neutrino and dark matter detectors can be used to constrain NMM.
 In Tab.~\ref{tab:NMMbound}, we list such bounds from the very recent XENONnT~\cite{XENON:2022mpc} and LUX-ZEPLIN (LZ)~\cite{LZ:2022ufs} experiments as well as that from Borexino~\cite{Borexino:2017fbd} which used to be the strongest laboratory constraint.
+Note that these bounds are all derived from solar neutrinos which change flavors when arriving at the Earth.
+At low energies, the probabilities of solar neutrinos appearing as $\nu_e$, $\nu_{\mu}$, and $\nu_{\tau}$ are around 56\%, 22\%, and 22\%, respectively~\cite{Xu:2022wcq}.
+Here we assume flavor-universal and flavor-diagonal NMM, for which the reported bounds in these experiments can be directly compared to our results.
+If one focuses on a NMM of a specific flavor, then the above probabilities should be taken into account and would lead to weaker bounds.
+We refer to Ref.~\cite{deGouvea:2022znk} for a more dedicated treatment of this issue.

-In addition, we also include the astrophysical bounds derived from the red-giant branch, $\mu_\nu< 2.2 \times 10^{-12}\mu_B$~\cite{Diaz:2019kim} and $\mu_\nu< 1.5 \times 10^{-12}\mu_B$~\cite{Capozzi:2020cbu}.
+In addition to laboratory bounds, we also include the astrophysical bounds derived from the red-giant branch, $\mu_\nu< 2.2 \times 10^{-12}\mu_B$~\cite{Diaz:2019kim} and $\mu_\nu< 1.5 \times 10^{-12}\mu_B$~\cite{Capozzi:2020cbu}.
 In Fig.~\ref{fig:NMMNeff}, we only plot the latter to avoid cluttering.
 Due to potential astrophysical uncertainties, this bound is presented as a dash-dotted line.

 As can be read from Fig.~\ref{fig:NMMNeff}, if three $\nu_R$'s are thermalized via NMM in the early Universe the current BBN+CMB data would set an upper limit on $\mu_\nu$ with